drupal-entity-training/event/index.md

 #### Add a specialized list builder

-* Add a `src/Entity/EventListBuilder` with the following:
+* Add a `src/Entity/EventListBuilder.php` file with the following:

   ```php
   <?php